nasamuffin/recipes/lazy-meals/roasted-tomato-sauce.md

    the blender pitcher, then ladle or pour the liquid from the bottom of the pan into the blender as well.
 Run it til it's the amount of chunky/smooth you think will be good with your pasta shape.
+1. Now is the time to taste and adjust the seasoning.
+You will probably want more salt, maybe a bit of red pepper...
+Fresh herbs can go in at this time, too.
 1. Optional: If you want to add ground meat, add it to your roasting pan and break it up now.
 Pour the sauce on top, cover the pan, and put it back into the oven for another half hour or so.
 1. Serve the blended (or blended and re-braised) sauce with your favorite pasta.
 Since it's pretty smooth, I like it with fusilli or penne.

+## Tips

+* You can pick and choose which parts you want to be blended and which parts you don't.
+If you want visible mushrooms, for example, either pick around them when adding to the blender, or pull them out before you hit the immersion blender.
+* This recipe is a canvas; play with it, add and remove parts, come up with a lazy pasta sauce you love.
+* The immersion blender will probably make a chunkier sauce than the regular blender; you can pulse the regular blender to keep it coarser if you want something a little rustic.
+* A couple splashes of the water you're cooking the pasta in, close to when they're done, will improve the mouthfeel of the sauce and help it bind together a little better.